pboechat/crypto_list/README.md

 3. Save: Click "Save" (or Ctrl+S).
 You'll be asked to create & confirm a password the first time.
 A single `.crypto_list` file is written (salt embedded).
 4. Open: Click "Open" (or Ctrl+O) and provide the password.
 Legacy files (pre v2) will still prompt you to choose the original salt file once.
 5. Edit/Rename: Select an entry, change fields, focus elsewhere or click "Save Entry" to persist.
-6. Filter: Type in the Search box to instantly filter keys.
+6. Search: Click on the search box (or Ctrl+F) and type to instantly filter keys.
 7. Copy: Select an entry and press "Copy" to put its value on the clipboard.
-8. Change Password: Use the toolbar button—file is re-encrypted with new salt.
+8. Change Password: Use the toolbar button and file is re-encrypted with new salt.

 Unsaved changes trigger a confirmation dialog if you attempt to close or open another file.